Texas Criminal Laws Explained: Procedures, Codes & State Rights (2026)

 Penal Code Independent, tailored laws Often model penal code influenced

-Death Penalty Actively enforced Abolished in 23 states
+Death Penalty Actively enforced Abolished in many states

-Marijuana Laws Strictly illegal (limited medical) Legal in 38 states (medical/recreational)
+Marijuana Laws Strictly illegal (limited medical) Many states now permit medical marijuana, recreational marijuana, or both

 Appellate Structure Two highest courts (criminal & civil) One supreme court in most states